Brandon-Rozek/website/content/blog/tcopython.md

 ## Implementation

 To get around this in Python, we need some sort of [trampoline](https://en.wikipedia.org/wiki/Tail_call#Through_trampolining), or way to exit part the stack and call the recursive function again.
-This technique is called Tail Call Optimizatoin, and we can do this in Python using exceptions.
+This technique is often used in Tail Call Optimization, and we can do this in Python using exceptions.
 This code is heavily inspired by Crutcher Dunnavant's [code snippet](https://code.activestate.com/recipes/474088-tail-call-optimization-decorator/) from 2006.

 ```python
 """